-- rC29 If you receive instructions from a professional client, and you are: - a self-employed barrister instructed by a professional client; or .1 - .2 an authorised individual working within a BSB authorised body; or - a BSB authorised body and the instructions seek the services of a named authorised individual .3 working for you, and the instructions are appropriate taking into account the experience, seniority and/or field of practice of yourself or (as appropriate) of the named authorised individual you must, subject to Rule C30 below, accept the instructions addressed specifically to you, irrespective of:
+- rC29 If you receive instructions from a professional client, and you are: - .1 a self-employed barrister instructed by a professional client; or - an authorised individual working within a BSB entity; or .2 - .3 a BSB entity and the instructions seek the services of a named authorised individual working for you, and the instructions are appropriate taking into account the experience, seniority and/or field of practice of yourself or (as appropriate) of the named authorised individual you must, subject to Rule rC30 below, accept the instructions addressed specifically to you, irrespective of:

-- the identity of the client; .a - the nature of the case to which the instructions relate; .b - whether the client is paying privately or is publicly funded; and .C - .d any belief or opinion which you may have formed as to the character, reputation, cause, conduct, guilt or innocence of the client. - rC30 The cab rank Rule C29 does not apply if: - .1 you are required to refuse to accept the instructions pursuant to Rule C21; or - .2 accepting the instructions would require you or the named authorised individual to do something other than in the course of their ordinary working time or to cancel a commitment already in their diary; or - .3 the potential liability for professional negligence in respect of the particular matter could exceed the level of professional indemnity insurance which is reasonably available and likely to be available in the market for you to accept; or - .4 you are a Queen's Counsel, and the acceptance of the instructions would require you to act without a junior in circumstances where you reasonably consider that the interests of the client require that a junior should also be instructed; or - .5 accepting the instructions would require you to do any foreign work; or - .6 accepting the instructions would require you to act for a foreign lawyer (other than a European lawyer, a lawyer from a country that is a member of EFTA, a solicitor or barrister of Northern Ireland or a solicitor or advocate under the law of Scotland); or - .7 the professional client: - is not accepting liability for your fees; or .a - is named on the List of Defaulting Solicitors; or .b - is instructing you as a lay client and not in their capacity as a professional client; or .C
+- the identity of the client; .a - the nature of the case to which the instructions relate; b - whether the client is paying privately or is publicly funded; and .C - .d any belief or opinion which you may have formed as to the character, reputation, cause, conduct, guilt or innocence of the client.

-- .8 you have not been offered a proper fee for your services (except that you shall not be entitled to refuse to accept instructions on this ground if you have not made or responded to any fee proposal within a reasonable time after receiving the instructions); or - .9 except where you are to be paid directly by (i) the Legal Aid Agency as part of the Community Legal Service or the Criminal Defence Service or (ii) the Crown Prosecution Service: - your fees have not been agreed (except that you shall not be entitled to refuse to accept a instructions on this ground if you have not taken reasonable steps to agree fees within a reasonable time after receiving the instructions); - having required your fees to be paid before you accept the instructions, those fees have not .b been paid; - accepting the instructions would require you to act other than on (A) the Standard Contractual .C Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012 as published on the Bar Council's website; or (B) if you publish standard terms of work, on those standard terms of work.
+- rC30 The cab rank Rule rC29 does not apply if: - .1 you are required to refuse to accept the instructions pursuant to Rule rC21; or - .2 accepting the instructions would require you or the named authorised individual to do something other than in the course of their ordinary working time or to cancel a commitment already in their diary; or - .3 the potential liability for professional negligence in respect of the particular matter could exceed the level of professional indemnity insurance which is reasonably available and likely to be available in the market for you to accept; or - .4 you are a Queen's Counsel, and the acceptance of the instructions would require you to act without a junior in circumstances where you reasonably consider that the interests of the client require that a junior should also be instructed; or - .5 accepting the instructions would require you to do any foreign work; or - .6 accepting the instructions would require you to act for a foreign lawyer (other than a European lawyer, a lawyer from a country that is a member of EFTA, a solicitor or barrister of Northern Ireland or a solicitor or advocate under the law of Scotland); or - .7 the professional client: - .a is not accepting liability for your fees; or - .b represents, in your reasonable opinion, an unacceptable credit risk; or - .c is instructing you as a lay client and not in their capacity as a professional client; or - .8 you have not been offered a proper fee for your services (except that you shall not be entitled to refuse to accept instructions on this ground if you have not made or responded to any fee proposal within a reasonable time after receiving the instructions); or - .9 except where you are to be paid directly by (i) the Legal Aid Agency as part of the Community Legal Service or the Criminal Defence Service or (ii) the Crown Prosecution Service: - .a your fees have not been agreed (except that you shall not be entitled to refuse to accept instructions on this ground if you have not taken reasonable steps to agree fees within a reasonable time after receiving the instructions); - .b having required your fees to be paid before you accept the instructions, those fees have not been paid; - .c accepting the instructions would require you to act other than on (A) the Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012 as published on the Bar Council's website; or (B) if you publish standard terms of work, on those standard terms of work.

-Guidance on Rule C29 and C30
+Guidance on Rule rC29 and rC30